Some links in this post may be affiliate links

 No. Mandevilla grows well in bright light with 6-8 hours of direct sunlight.
 Too little light will result in leggy growth and lack of blooms.

-To make Mandevilla grow faster, give it bright light with some sunshine, keep the soil consistently moist, provide average warmth and high humidity, pot it in a pot with a drainage hole and well-draining soil, and fertilize it every 2 weeks in spring and summer.
+To make Mandevilla grow faster, give it bright light with some sunshine, keep the soil consistently moist, provide average warmth and high humidity, use a pot with a drainage hole and well-draining soil, and fertilize it every 2 weeks in spring and summer.

 You can make Mandevilla bushy by regularly pinching off the growing tips and by cutting back the leggy stems at the beginning of the growing season (spring).